 There are two ways chance outcomes are produced in contemporary gambling: mechanically and digitally.
 Traditional roulette, for example, involves mechanical actions to define where a ball falls on the wheel.
 Similarly, the outcomes in old-fashioned slot machines depended on the aleatory spinning of the reels.

 Currently, many gambling forms produce random events digitally.
-Digital slot machines and games in online casinos work with an algorithm called Random Number Generator (RNG), which produces an aleatory outcome.
-The most established and reputable online casinos have industry certifications that guarantee that RNGs work properly and fairly, which gives gamblers peace of mind.
+Digital slot machines and games in online casinos work with an algorithm called Random Number Generator (RNG).
+The RNG produces an aleatory outcome.
+The most established and reputable online casinos have industry certifications that guarantee that RNGs work properly and fairly.
+Which gives gamblers peace of mind.

 Below is a rundown of the odds you’re up against when playing the three most popular pure chance games: